top of page

 What is the difference between a cost leadership and a differentiation strategy?

-Cost leadership focuses on offering the lowest price through efficiency, while the differentiation strategy focuses on offering unique value that allows businesses to charge premium prices.
+Cost leadership focuses on offering the lowest price through efficiency, while the differentiation strategy emphasizes unique value that allows businesses to charge premium prices.

 Which strategy creates a stronger competitive advantage?